XueYifan1995/UMV-HLAR/README.md

 If you find this package helpful, giving a "star" to this repositry will be a happy feedback for me!
 If you find a bug, or have more broader kind of quession about dynamic modeling of ,please post that in the issue page.
 I will try hard to respond to questions.

 ## Usage
-See 'self_library.m' to reproduce the results for unmanned surface vehicles.
-See 'SINDY_npsAUV_optim.m' to reproduce the results for unmanned underwater vehicles.
+See [self_library.m](/Surface%20Vehicle/self_library.m) to reproduce the results for unmanned surface vehicles.
+See [SINDY_npsAUV_optim.m](/Underwater%20Vehicle/SINDY_npsAUV_optim.m) to reproduce the results for unmanned underwater vehicles.

 ## Workflow of the proposed identification method
 The framework of the proposed approach is as follows.